-Nigerian-born Tayo Aluko is based in Liverpool.
+Nigerian-born Tayo Aluko is based in Liverpool, UK.

-While a self-employed architect, he premiered his one-man play CALL MR. ROBESON at the 2007 Edinburgh Fringe.
+He premiered his one-man play CALL MR. ROBESON at the 2007 Edinburgh Fringe.
 He has since become a full time performer, taking the play to places as distant as the North West Territories of Canada, Jamaica, Nigerian, Australia and New Zealand.
 One highlight was a performance at New York's Carnegie Hall in February 2012.

-As writer-on-attachment with the Liverpool Everyman and Playhouse theatres, he developed another one-man play, JUST AN ORDINARY LAWYER which has also toured nationally and internationally.
+As writer-on-attachment with the Liverpool Everyman and Playhouse theatres, he developed another one-man play, JUST AN ORDINARY

+LAWYER which has also toured nationally and internationally.